Climate change undermining world's SDG progress, science central to solutions: WMO report

-New Delhi, Sep 14 (PTI) Climate change is hugely undermining global efforts in achieving the United Nations' Sustainable Development Agenda 2030, according to a new multi-agency report coordinated by the World Meteorological Organization (WMO).
+New Delhi: Climate change is hugely undermining global efforts in achieving the United Nations' Sustainable Development Agenda 2030, according to a new multi-agency report coordinated by the World Meteorological Organization (WMO).

 Systematically examining climate change and extreme weather impacts on Sustainable Development Goals (SDGs), the report said that only 15 per cent of the SDGs, such as tackling hunger, poverty and ill-health among others, were are on track.
 Other SDGs include improving access to clean water and energy and other aspects of sustainable living and growth.

-Further, "at the half-time point of the 2030 Agenda, the science is clear – the planet is far off track from meeting its climate goals," the report said.
+Further, "at the half-time point of the 2030 Agenda, the science is clear – the planet is far off track from meeting its climate goals," the report titled "United in Science 2023" said.

 UN Secretary-General Antonio Guterres said that "the world is woefully off-track", adding that the global response to climate change was "falling far short".